1970s East German Desk Lamps

 Designer: To be appraised.

 Manufacturer: VEB Leuchtenbau, Lengefeld, Germany.

-Other versions: Made in several colours, at least in orange and black.
+Other versions: These 1970s East German desk lamps exists in several colours.
+At least made in orange and black.

 On the socket is written: je fassg.
 60 W = je fassung 60 Watt, German for: Each socket 60 Watt.
 On the bottom is a date stamp.
 On the orange lamp it says 28 07 70 and on the black one 17 08 70.
 In all probability, these lights were all ready in production in the 1960s.